wbandabarragan/computational-physics-2/README.md

 ### Notes:

-There will be no make-up assignment nor exams.
+There will be no make-up assignments nor exams.

 Late assignments/exams without justification won't be accepted.